Why stacking 7 tools costs more than an integrated solution

 - Your agency is more agile and competitive

-To revisit our example of a 20-person agency saving ~€209,000 per year, the ROI becomes positive as early as the 3rd month if the migration and training investment is €50,000.
+To take our example of a 20-strong agency saving ~€209,000 a year, the ROI becomes positive as early as 3ᵉ months if the investment in migration and training is €50,000.

-Beyond simple financial ROI, an integrated solution transforms your way of working:
+More than just financial ROI, an integrated solution transforms the way you work:

 Simplified scalability

-- Adding a new user = one click, not 7 configurations
+- Add a new user = one click, not 7 configurations

-- Developing a new offering = setting up a workflow, not reinventing the wheel
+- Developing a new offer = setting up a workflow, not reinventing the wheel

-- Growing from 20 to 50 people without your stack becoming unmanageable
+- Grow from 20 to 50 people without your stack becoming unmanageable

 - Unified processes = ability to pivot quickly

-- Accelerated response to tenders (all info in one place)
+- Faster response to calls for tender (all info in one place)

 - Launch new services in days, not weeks